WebAssembly/design/AstSemantics.md

 Since all AST nodes are expressions in WebAssembly, control constructs may yield a value and may appear as children of other expressions.

- * `nop`: empty operator that does not yield a value
  * `block`: a fixed-length sequence of expressions with a label at the end
  * `loop`: a block with an additional label at the beginning which may be used to form loops
  * `if`: if expression with a *then* expression